cubesystems/rails3-jquery-autocomplete/README.md

 Which element the menu should be appended to.

-Default: 'body'
+Default = 'body'

     f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :append_to => '#another_ellement'

 #### autoFocus

+So as to not conflict with the HTML input's autofocus option, the key to set this is :auto_focus.
 If set to true, the first item will be automatically focused.

 Default = false

-    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :autoFocus => "true"
+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :auto_focus => "true"

 #### delay